Skiing Fun Meets City Flair

 8 resorts with night skiing and/or night tobogganing

-Between 1 October 2020 and 09 May 2021, with just one Tyrolean ski pass you can explore 13 skiing areas in the Stubaital and around Innsbruck with a total of 291 kilometres of pistes and 111 lifts, as well as have access to 3 swimming pools and 22 sights in the greater Innsbruck area.
+Between 2 October 2020 and 09 May 2021, with just one Tyrolean ski pass you can explore 13 skiing areas in the Stubaital and around Innsbruck with a total of 291 kilometres of pistes, 48 km of ski routes and 111 lifts, as well as have access to 3 swimming pools and 22 sights in the greater Innsbruck area.

-Ideal for the perfect winter holiday experience with ultimate fun on the slopes, pulsating metropolitan flair, and easy access.
+Ideal for the perfect winter holiday experience with ultimate fun on the slopes, diverse cultural enjoyment and easy access.
 The new SKI plus CITY Pass Stubai Innsbruck, with 40 benefits, guarantees maximum flexibility for a varied holiday season in the Alps.
 And of course, it comes with an absolute snow guarantee.

 NUMEROUS SUPERLATIVES INCLUDED